islet-project/islet/examples/veraison/RUN.md

 It's possible to see current values stored in Veraison:

     $ veraison stores

-And if required, they also should be cleared before they can be provisioned again:

-    $ veraison clear-stores

-__WARNING__: after running this command you must reimport the `./accept-all.rego` policy by running:

-    CCA/islet/examples/veraison $ pocli create ARM_CCA accept-all.rego -i

 Run reliant-party, which is provisioned with `reference.json` and acts as Reliant Party with communication to realm and Veraison